-Delicate and elegant with their flowers featuring fine, crinkled petals like silk, rockroses (Cistus) evoke the garrigue and Mediterranean gardens where their silhouette is frequently seen.
+Delicate and elegant with their flowers featuring fine, crinkled petals like silk, rockroses evoke the garrigue and Mediterranean gardens where their silhouette is frequently seen.
 Hardy and robust, these shrubs have a relatively limited lifespan: between 10 and 15 years, sometimes less when they take root in soil that is too compact for their liking.
-This makes them ideal candidates for propagation, allowing you to enjoy their incomparable flowering for longer by sowing rockrose seeds!
-And it just so happens that Cistus comes from the Greek kistê, meaning "basket"—a reference to the shape of the plant's fruit, which resembles small baskets filled with seeds.
+This makes you want to propagate them to enjoy their incomparable flowering for longer and to sow rockrose seeds!
+And it’s just as well because Cistus comes from the Greek kistê, meaning "basket."
+This alludes to the shape of the rockrose’s fruits, which resemble small baskets filled with seeds.
 Follow all our advice to sow these seeds and successfully propagate your rockroses.

 Cistus albidus